Tagged union: Class hierarchies as tagged unions

 In a typical class hierarchy in object-oriented programming, each subclass can encapsulate data unique to that class.
-The metadata used to perform virtual method lookup (for example, the object's vtable pointer in most C++ implementations) identifies the subclass and so effectively acts as a tag identifying the particular data stored by the instance (see RTTI).
+The metadata used to perform virtual method lookup (for example, the object's vtable pointer in most C++ implementations) identifies the subclass and so effectively acts as a tag identifying the data stored by the instance (see RTTI).

 An object's constructor sets this tag, and it remains constant throughout the object's lifetime.

-Nevertheless, a class hierarchy involves true subtype polymorphism; it can be extended by creating further subclasses of the same base type, which could not be handled correctly under a tag/dispatch model.
+Nevertheless, a class hierarchy involves true subtype polymorphism.
+It can be extended by creating further subclasses of the same base type, which could not be handled correctly under a tag/dispatch model.
 Hence, it is usually not possible to do case analysis or dispatch on a subobject's 'tag' as one would for tagged unions.
 Some languages such as Scala allow base classes to be "sealed", and unify tagged unions with sealed base classes.